We are worshiping at 10 am.

 give thanks and praise to you, almighty and merciful God,

-And so, with Mary Magdalene and Peter and all the witnesses
+And so, with all the choirs of angels,

 we praise your name and join their unending hymn: